 Why Every Runner Should Keep A Running Log

-A few weeks ago, I completed my latest half marathon.
-I ran 1:35:01, which was the fastest time I’ve run since 2013.
-After finishing the half, I started wondering what I did differently back in 2013 that had me run my personal best.
+Years later, I completed another half marathon.
+I ran 1:35:01, the fastest time I’ve run since 2013.
+After finishing the half, I wondered what I did differently in 2013 that made me run my personal best.

-So I got on my computer and pulled up my training log from 2013.
-I looked back through the months leading up to my PB in May.
-I was able to see the different interval and tempo workouts I had used that led to my 1:29 half marathon.
+So, I got on my computer and pulled up my 2013 training log.
+I looked back through the months of my running plan leading up to my PB in May.
+I could see the different interval and tempo running workouts I had used that led to my 1:29 half.

-I was then able to take some of these training principles and fold them into my current training to hopefully improve my time for upcoming races.
-Being able to look back with a training log, gives us the opportunity to improve.
+I was then able to incorporate some of these training principles into my current training to hopefully improve my time for upcoming races.

 A person writing in a running log.

-Running logs are a snapshot of what you were doing on a particular day, week, or year.
-They are a treasure trove of information that can lead to you being a faster, healthier runner.
+Running logs are snapshots of what you did on a particular day, week, or year.
+They are a treasure trove of information that can help you become a faster, healthier runner.

-• Track mileage so you can safely increase training
+• Track mileage so you can safely increase volume and intensity

 • Look back and pinpoint training and/or injuries for future reference

-Whether you are an olympian trying to win a gold medal or a new runner trying to finish your first 5k, you should have a running log.
-Running logs allow you to track your runs and are important for several reasons.
+Whether you are an Olympian trying to win a gold medal or a new runner trying to finish your first 5K, you should have a running log.

-Let’s take a look at the different benefits of running logs:
+Let’s take a deep dive into the benefits of a workout log:

 A cell phone resting on a pair of running shoes and headphones showing a completed run.